sagemathinc/cocalc-doc/source/chatgpt.rst

 Suggest Code for Shell Scripts
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

 You can get help with basic shell scripting as well as with advanced CoCalc commands.

 Sample requests:

 * *replace 'x' by 'y' in all files*
 * *how can I use pari/gp to compute the number of primes up to 2023*
+* *count the total number of lines of code in all coffeescript files under git in all subdirectories* then follow-up with: *can you exclude counting blank lines and comments?*
+* *write a SQL query with psql* - full example below.

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@